These Vegan Snickerdoodles with almond flour are soft, chewy cinnamon cookies with a healthy twist!

 What is the difference between cinnamon cookies and snickerdoodles?

-The main difference between Cinnamon Cookies and Snickerdoodles is that the latter are rolled into a cinnamon-sugar mixture while Cinnamon Cookies only have cinnamon in their batter.
+The main difference between Cinnamon Cookies and Snickerdoodles is that the latter is rolled into a cinnamon-sugar mixture while Cinnamon Cookies only have cinnamon in their batter.

 Snickerdoodle Cookies also use Cream Of Tartar for added tanginess.

 Why do they call it a snickerdoodle?

 The name Snickerdoodle might come from the German “Schneckednnudeln” which are snail-shaped pastries often made with cinnamon glazing.